 While trust and purpose are often components of good leadership, as is partnership, these “softer” leadership competencies are more important in the risky, uncertain context of innovation.
 Innovation managers and their teams will be at their most effective when they feel confident in their own ability to experiment, take risks and, as Apple phrased it in a famous ad campaign, “Think different.”

-To learn more about how leaders can best support and promote innovation, download the full article below.Download White Paper
+To learn more about how leaders can best support and promote innovation, download the full article below or check out this podcast with the author.Download White Paper